oceanprotocol/market/documentation/build-a-marketplace/customising-your-market.md

 ### Change Fonts

 The final part of the styling that we’ll alter in this guide is the fonts.
-This is an important step because the font used in Ocean Market is one of the few elements of the market that are **copyright protected**.
+This is an important step because the font used in Metaschool Market is one of the few elements of the market that are **copyright protected**.
 If you want to use the same font you’ll need to purchase a license.
 The other copyrighted elements are the logo and the name — which we have already changed.

 If you don’t already have a brand font, head over to Google Fonts to pick some fonts that suit the brand you’re trying to create.
 Google makes it nice and easy to see how they’ll look, and it’s simple to import them into your project.